mishankov/vite-svelte-trpc/README.md

 For HMR support use http://localhost:5173/ link by default. tRPC endpoint is http://localhost:5000/

-You can also start client and server separatly.
+You can also start client and server separately.
 Use `npm run dev:server` to start server and `npm run dev:client` to start client

 ### Create and run production build